siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/WebSphereLiberty/overview.md

 ### Compatibility

-This plug-in requires version 6.0 or later of IBM UrbanCode Deploy.
+This plug-in requires version 6.0 or later of IBM DevOps Deploy.

 This plug-in was tested with WebSphere Liberty profile versions 8.5.5.916.0.0.2.

 ### Installation

 No special steps are required for installation.
-See [Installing plug-ins in IBM UrbanCode products](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins "Installing plug-ins in IBM UrbanCode products").
+See [Installing plug-ins in IBM DevOps products](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins "Installing plug-ins in IBM DevOps products").

 To use the [Wait for Application to be STARTED](steps#wait_for_application_to_be_started) step, you must complete the following steps to configure the REST connector for the WebSphere Application Server Liberty profile: